zhaofeng-shu33/wechat-text-backup/README.md

 `wechatwin.dll` module; There are two occurrence of the string `DBFactory::encryptDB` and there is one which points to the instruction region which has `DB cann't be null`.
 At this region you can find `test edx edx`, which is a few lines lower than the three `push` instruction lines.
 Toggle a breakpoint at this instruction and you can find the register `edx` points to a memory address which holds the 32 bytes password.
-After obtaining the password you can upgrade your wechat to a newer version like 2.8.0.112.
+After obtaining the password, you can upgrade your wechat to a newer version like 2.8.0.112.
 The password is not changed at least for compatibility.
 ### Decrypt the database
-I finish this step on linux.
+I finish this step on Linux.
 See [decrypt.md](./decrypt.md) for detail.
 ### Extracting the message
 Use `python3 extract.py`.